dotnet/docs-mobile/docs/android/building-apps/build-properties.md

 See the [Android documentation][manifest-element] for further details about the requirements for `/manifest/@android:versionName`.

-Support for this property was added in Xamarin.Android 11.3.

 ## AotAssemblies

 A boolean property that determines whether or not assemblies will be Ahead-of-Time compiled into native code and included in applications.
 This property is `False` by default.

-Support for this property was added in Xamarin.Android 5.1.

 Deprecated in .NET 7.
 Migrate to the new [`$(RunAOTCompilation)`](#runaotcompilation) MSBuild property instead,